99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Update stage variable value from the stage name of test to that of prod, to PROMOTE the TEST stage to the PRODUCTION stage. !!

 Stage variables: like Environment variables (config) but for API Gateway, use them for often changing values
 so it prevents redeployment every time.
 - A common use is defining to which Lambda function it points and when you deploy V2 change a % of traffic to the new one changing the Stage Var.
-(Canary Deployment)
+(Canary Deployment)!!
 - Also used to implement and run different versions for testing purposes ex: alpha .tutorialsdojo .com endpoint and beta release through the beta .tutorialsdojo .com endpoint
 - You can also use stage variables to pass configuration parameters to a Lambda function through your mapping templates
+- If you create a stage variable to call a Lambda function through your API, you must add the required permissions.
+Update your Lambda function's resource-based IAM policy so that it grants invoke permission to the API Gateway

 Integration types:
 - Mock: API Gateway returns a response without sending the request to the backend